-When you consider that the #1 and #2 ranking factors for Google are backlinks and content, you want to make sure you are great valuable, actionable content for your readers.
-Long-form blog posts provide more knowledge for your reader rather than just a 150 word post.
+When you consider that the #1 and #2 ranking factors for Google are backlinks and content, you want to make sure you are greatly valuable, actionable content for your readers.
+Long-form blog posts provide more knowledge for your reader rather than just a 150-word post.

-HubSpot will show you how many words all of your blogs posts are.
+HubSpot will show you how many words all of your blog posts are.

 Right now, the word is 1800.
 This generally means that the post isn't so short that it's just an opinion piece, but is providing enough content to generate some sort of value in the content that is written.

-Get into your HubSpot dashboard and into the page you'd like to check the word count on.
+Get into your HubSpot dashboard and onto the page you'd like to check the word count on.